lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     The *region* command defines a geometric
     region of space.
-By choosing *xlo=-3* and *xhi=3*, and because we have previously chosen a lattice with scale factor of 4.04, the region box extends from -12.12 Å to 12.12 Å along the x direction.
+By choosing *xlo=-3* and *xhi=3*, and because we have previously chosen a lattice with a scale factor of 4.04, the region box extends from -12.12 Å to 12.12 Å along the x direction.